MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 ### Hardware Dev Center doesn't provide driver signing for Windows XP, how can I have my drivers run in XP?

 Drivers can still be signed with a 3rd party issued code signing certificate.
-However, the certificate that signed the driver must be imported into the `Local Computer Trusted Publishers` folder on the target computer.
+However, the certificate that signed the driver must be imported into the `Local Computer Trusted Publishers` certificate store on the target computer.
+See [Trusted Publishers Certificate Store](trusted-publishers-certificate-store.md) for more information

 ## Related information